 - 1 teaspoon freshly ground black pepper

-- 2 cups (85 g) packed chopped winter greens, such as escarole, kale, or Swiss chard
+- 2 cups (85 grams) packed chopped winter greens, such as escarole, kale, or Swiss chard

 - In a large stockpot or Dutch oven, heat the vegetable oil over medium-high heat.
 Split the casing on each sausage, break up the meat into large pieces, and add the pieces to the pot.
 Stir with a wooden spoon, breaking up the meat into smaller pieces, for 3 to 4 minutes, or until the meat is mostly cooked through.
 Using a slotted spoon, transfer the meat to a bowl and set aside.